teo-richard/ucd_aq_proj/research_report.md

 - Posterior inclusion probabilities calculated for each predictor
 - Analysis conducted on full dataset predicting relative WTP (wtp_dif)

-**Results**: The highest posterior inclusion probability was relatively low, indicating substantial uncertainty about which variables truly predict relative WTP.
+**Results**: The highest posterior inclusion probability was very low, indicating substantial uncertainty about which variables truly predict relative WTP.
 Most variables had inclusion probabilities well below 50%, suggesting weak evidence for any individual predictor when treatment is not included in the model.

-## 3.2 Comparison: OLS vs. Lasso

-A key comparison examined whether machine learning variable selection (Lasso) improved predictive performance over standard OLS regression.
-Both approaches were compared on the same outcomes to evaluate whether regularization and automated variable selection provided benefits.

 ![Spike-and-Slab Coefficient Estimates](spike_and_slab/spikeslabcoefs.png){width=85%}

 **Figure 1**: Bayesian Spike-and-Slab posterior coefficient distributions showing relationship between inclusion probability and coefficient value.
 Most variables cluster near zero inclusion probability, indicating weak evidence for predictive value.

+## 3.2 Comparison: OLS vs. Lasso

+A comparison examined whether machine learning variable selection (Lasso) improved predictive performance over standard OLS regression.
+Both approaches were compared on the same outcomes to evaluate whether regularization and automated variable selection provided benefits.

+This comparison was of interest simply because both these methods were used in the exploratory analysis, but the comparison is not the purpose of the investigation.

 Table 1: **Model Performance Comparison - OLS vs. Lasso**